sushant-hiray/sushant-hiray.github.io/a-new-chapter.md

 > Dear Ygritte,

 By the time you get this, you are officially starting a new revolution around the Sun, a new chapter is about to dawn.
-I think you are quite mad at me or not talking or wishing you.
+I think you are quite mad at me for not talking or wishing you.
 But well, I think we aren't the usual ones, we are the misfits, the rebels living far off in centuries behind where posts are delivered by hand, so I figured this might very well land a bit late on your plate.

 ```
 Leaving your bygone years behind,